 The World of Work Project View

-This cognitive bias / heuristic is generally accepted as scientifically sound and is interesting, particularly from a user or customer experience perspective within work.
+The Peak-End rule cognitive bias / heuristic is generally accepted as scientifically sound.
+It is interesting, particularly from a user or customer experience perspective within work.

 Its basic point is that an individual’s assessment of an experience is based on either the highest or lowest points of an experience and how the experience ended.
 This means that when designing interventions or customer interactions within work, that it’s very important to manage the peaks and to ensure that you end on a high positive.
 If you do this effectively, then the individuals you are interacting with will probably have a higher level of satisfaction with the experience than if you don’t.